DynamicProgrammingEECS441/PicassoXS/src/backend/README.md

 - `--image_size SIZE` - resolution of the images to generate (each input image will be scaled so that the smaller side will have this size)
 - `--ii_dir INPUT_DIR` - path to the folder containing target content images.
 You can specify multiple folder separated with commas (DO NOT USE SPACE INSTEAD)
 - `--save_dir SAVE_DIR` - path to save the generated images

+We also include a shell script `inference.sh` for users to run the above command.
+To use the script,

+1. Run `chmod +x inference.sh`
+2. Edit the contents if needed
+3. Run `./inference.sh`

+Note that the default inference uses `model_van-gogh` and CPU setting

 ## *Reference*
 Sanakoyeu, Artsiom et al. “A Style-Aware Content Loss for Real-Time HD Style Transfer.”
 Lecture Notes in Computer Science (2018): 715–731.
 Crossref.
 Web.